 That witty, fun opening turns on a dime and becomes absolutely terrifying.
 This poor girl is so believably terrified.
 The scene starts off polished and begins to feel more and more raw until we reach the end of it, which is a pure and effective punch to the gut as a mother is forced to listen to her daughter’s dying breaths over the phone.

 The ending really drives the whole point home, considering that once the masks come off, Scream feels like it transitions from a slasher into a true crime movie.
 Billy and Stu are very believable, real-life villains.
 Uncomfortably so, in fact.
 Already unstable, they used horror films as nothing more than a point of reference.
-These two killers are made all the more disturbing by the fact that they preceded the Columbine massacre by such a short amount of time.
+These two killers are made all the more disturbing by the fact that they predated the Columbine massacre by such a short amount of time.

 As a character, Sidney’s most prominent, obvious filmic reference comes at the very end.
 She hasn’t been name dropping titles like her friends have been, has been adamant that this is real-life and that it’s not a movie, an almost unconscious attempt to pull Billy back into reality before she even realizes he’s the killer.
 But when Randy tells her what the killer is supposed to do at the end, she simply puts a bullet in Billy’s head and says “Not in my movie.”

-This is both one of the most and important and overlooked lines in the entire feature.
+This is one of the most important and overlooked lines in the entire feature.
 It’s about someone who has been unable to get a handle on her life for a very long time finally being able to take control.
 But it’s also about the anarchistic nature of horror that Scream represents.
 People think there are rules in horror.
 Mainstream critics have always thought this, but it’s not true.

 The rules in Scream are intentionally broken because the point isn’t just that there are no rules, or that real life doesn’t have rules, but that the great horror films are the ones that break the rules.
 Great horror movies break down the roadblocks put in front of them.
 That’s why there was never anyone better than Wes Craven to direct this, because he made this point over and over again throughout his career.
 The Last House on the Left broke the rules.
 A Nightmare on Elm Street broke the rules.
+And so on.